Table of Contents:

 In light of everything Barry has learned across his varied career, I had to ask him one last question.
 It’s a question I ask every guest.

 HOFFMAN: Is there anything that you would call and tell your younger self, do X differently, or do more of Y, less of Z?

 DILLER: Endless.
-Because, as I say, the process is learning and course-correcting—other than academically—when it’s process towards commerce or whatever.
-And so it wouldn’t matter, because yes—I would tell myself 27 million different things, it wouldn’t do me or it any good, because for me, I had to unlearn to learn.
+Because, as I say, the process is learning and course-correcting — other than academically — when it’s a process towards commerce or whatever.
+And so it wouldn’t matter, because yes, I would tell myself 27 million different things.
+It wouldn’t do me or it any good, because for me, I had to unlearn to learn.

 Learn to unlearn, and the whole circle of that.

 HOFFMAN: That’s an awesome expression.
 Have you said that before?

 DILLER: I’ve never thought about it before.